Solar Panel Warranty Cleaning Requirements — What Manufacturers Actually Demand

 1. Know Your Panel Brand and Model

-Start by knowing exactly what panels you have.
-Check your original installation documentation or look at the panel label (usually on the back frame).
-If you can’t find it, your installer or your CEC accreditation certificate will list the equipment.
+Start by identifying exactly what panels you have.
+Check your original installation papers or look at the panel label (usually on the back frame).
+If you can’t find it, your installer or CEC accreditation certificate will list the equipment.

 2. Download the Manufacturer’s Maintenance Manual

-Go to the manufacturer’s website and search for your panel model’s “installation and operation manual” or “maintenance guide.”
+Visit the manufacturer’s website.
+Search for your panel model’s “installation and operation manual” or “maintenance guide.”
 These are usually free PDFs.
 Print or save the cleaning section.
+This document contains your specific solar panel warranty cleaning requirements.

 3. Maintain a Cleaning Record